• Skip to main content

 • white wine (preferably dry, but I sometimes use Moscato which often tends to be open in my fridge and it works just fine).

-Including the white wine in this recipe – an idea I borrowed from Swiss cheese fondue recipes – really makes this one of the best Cob Loaf Recipes you’ll find.
+SECRET INGREDIENT: Yes, the white wine is the special ingredient I mentioned above.
+Including it – an idea I borrowed from Swiss cheese fondue recipes – really makes this one of the best Cob Loaf Recipes you'll find.
+The white wine helps to balance the flavours and elevates the cheesy dip to the next level.

 For cheese and bacon cob loaf, you'll also need shortcut bacon rashers and fresh chives.

-For cheese, ham and chive cob loaf, you’ll also need ham and fresh chives.
+Finally, for cheese, ham and chive cob loaf, you'll also need ham and fresh chives.

 How to make this easy Cob Loaf Recipe